 and more effectively communicate and share with others their findings using

 visual means.
-We are presently pursuing a serious of usability studies
+We are presently pursuing a series of usability studies

 to further enhance the value of visualization technology in practical settings.

-I will continue to launch new threads of research in data visualization and for
+their research data.
+I continue to launch new threads of research in data

 See our research highlights.

 We are entering a data-rich era.
 Advanced computing, imaging, and sensing technologies enable scientists to study natural and physical phenomena at unprecedented precision, resulting in an explosive growth of data.
 The size of the collected information about the Web and mobile device users is expected to be even greater.
 To make sense and maximize utilization of such vast amounts of data for knowledge discovery and decision making, we need a new set of tools beyond conventional data mining and statistical analysis.
 Visualization has been shown very effective in understanding large, complex data, and thus become an indispensable tool for many areas of research and practice.
 We have been developing new concepts to further advance the visualization technology as a powerful discovery and communication tool.

 The ability to do data triage and visualization during a simulation run becomes more and more essential as scientific supercomputing moves from terascale and petascale to exascle.
 We have been studying the feasibility and requirements of in situ processing over the past few years.
 In situ analysis and visualization is clearly on our national research roadmap, and many others are joining us in this very important direction.